marwie/marwi.unity.mlagents.utils/README.md

 - Run ID*: the run-id parameter
 - ML-Agents Dir Rel*: Relative Path to your project to ML-Agents root directory
 - Config Rel*: Relative Path from ML-Agents root to the yaml configuration file used for training
-- Brain Names*: Local Asset Paths to the Brains to be trained, separated by ";"
+- Brain Names*: Local Asset Paths to the Brains to be trained, separated by ";" (multi-brain training is not tested yet)
 - Executable Rel: (optional) Relative Path to the executable used for training, if none defined or not found training will run in the editor
 - Anaconda Env: (optional) Name of your anaconda environment that will activate for training
-- Curriculum Dir Rel: (optional) Relative Path from Ml-Agents root to the curriculum folder used for training
+- Curriculum: (optional) Assign a Curriculum Asset (Create/marwi/ML-Agents/Curriculum) to be used for training.
+The JSON will be generated when you start training from the Editor and in "curricula/<run-id>/<name_of_brain>.json" (currently only one brain is supported, it uses the first found)

 Detect Problems Button:
 - Checks if json files in curriculum directory (if defined) match any Brain in your project